Hazelfire/thesis/index.md

 ---

 # Introduction
 This is a thesis about **Interactive Theorem Provers**, what they are, why they might be difficult to use, and whether you should explore using them in your next project.

 An **Interactive Theorem Prover** (ITP) or **Proof Assistant** is a piece of software that helps a user prove mathematical theorems, or equivalently, prove correctness properties about software.
-Some of the more well known examples of provers include [Coq](https://coq.inria.fr/) and [Isabelle](https://isabelle.in.tum.de/).
+Some of the more well known examples of ITPs include [Coq](https://coq.inria.fr/) and [Isabelle](https://isabelle.in.tum.de/).

 An ITP is often used by either a mathematician or an engineer.
-From the side of a mathematician, ITPS allow users to outline a proof for a mathematical proposition.
+From the side of a mathematician, ITPs allow users to outline a proof for a mathematical proposition.
 The ITP can then check whether the given proof is valid.
-This means that you only need to trust the ITP to guarantee there are no errors made in the proof.
+This means that the user only need to trust the ITP to guarantee there are no errors made in the proof.
 This ensures that little to no errors find themselves into any proof that's made with an ITP.
 The QED Manifesto [@QED_Manifesto] has proposed using ITPs to generate computer